nextpyp/prismpyp/docs/train.md

-# Label-Free Feature Learning (Training the SimSiam Model)
+# Label-Free Feature Learning

 This section describes how to train **SimSiam models** on both **real-domain** and **Fourier-domain** cryo-EM micrographs.

-> 💡 The goal is to learn domain-specific embeddings that capture image-quality features (e.g., vitreous ice, crystalline ice, contaminants, and support film) without using labels.
+The goal is to learn domain-specific embeddings that capture image-quality features (e.g., vitreous ice, crystalline ice, contaminants, and support film) without using labels.

----

 ## 1. Download Pretrained Weights